Mayo Clinic Care Network Content

 Content

 If you're tired of wearing eyeglasses or contact lenses, you may wonder whether LASIK surgery is right for you.
-LASIK is a type of refractive eye surgery.
+LASIK is short for laser-assisted in situ keratomileusis.
+It is a surgery to correct blurry vision.